dat18v2-2semester/modul1_spring_movie/README.md

-# Modul Spring Movie
+# Movie Spring Boot Application
 Modul 1 opgave dat18v2 2. semester

-# Movie Application

 ## These are the requirements for the application: